 This statement has been published in accordance with the Modern Slavery Act 2015 (the "Modern Slavery Act") and provides information about the business and supply chains of Virgin, as defined in the paragraph below.
-Virgin UK Holdings Limited, Virgin Management Limited, Virgin Enterprises Limited and Virgin Holdings Limited are required to report under the Modern Slavery Act.
+Virgin Holdings Limited, Virgin Management Limited and Virgin Enterprises Limited are required to report under the Modern Slavery Act.
 The other Virgin entities who are reporting in this statement do so voluntarily.

-This statement is made on behalf of (1) Virgin UK Holdings Limited (VUKH), as well as the following of its group undertakings: (2) Virgin Management Limited (VML), (3) Virgin Enterprises Limited (VEL), (4) Virgin Holdings Limited (VHL), (5) VM Advisory Limited (VMAD), (VUKH, VML, VEL, VHL and VMAD together being the "Virgin Management Companies"), (6) Virgin.com Limited, (7) Virgin StartUp Limited, and additionally (8) The Virgin Foundation (Virgin Unite), (all together hereafter referred to as "Virgin", "we", "our")1.
+This statement is made on behalf of (1) Virgin Holdings Limited (VHL), as well as the following of its group undertakings: (2) Virgin Management Limited (VML), (3) Virgin Enterprises Limited (VEL), (4) VUKH Limited (VUKH), (5) VM Advisory Limited (VMAD), (VHL, VML, VEL, VUKH and VMAD together being the "Virgin Management Companies"), (7) Virgin StartUp Limited, and additionally (8) The Virgin Foundation (Virgin Unite), (all together hereafter referred to as "Virgin", "we", "our")1.

-The ultimate parent company of VUKH is Virgin Group Holdings Limited, which is a company incorporated in the British Virgin Islands and wholly owned by Sir Richard Branson.
+The ultimate parent company of VHL is Virgin Group Holdings Limited, which is a company incorporated in the British Virgin Islands and wholly owned by Sir Richard Branson.

-1 For the avoidance of doubt, all other Virgin branded businesses, which are separately governed and operated entities, such as Virgin Care, Virgin Money and Virgin Atlantic, are responsible for their own approaches to tackling modern slavery.
+1 For the avoidance of doubt, all other Virgin branded businesses, which are separately governed and operated entities, such as Virgin Money and Virgin Atlantic, are responsible for their own approaches to tackling modern slavery.
 Should you wish to see the Modern Slavery Act statements for other Virgin branded companies, please go to their respective websites.